benjann/violinplot/README.md

 Main changes:

+    14feb2024 (1.1.7)
+    - revised the computation of weighted markers in the rag; the sizes are now determined in a way such that average weight typically corresponds to the default (unweighted) marker size
+    - reorganized some code and fixed some minor issues

     13feb2024 (1.1.6)
     - markers in rag() will now be scaled by the weights if weights have been specified; likewise, if suboption -unique- is specified, the markers of the